jundalisay/superb/content/en/research/hume/treatise/book-1/part-3/section-07.md

 We may mingle, unite, separate, confound, and vary our ideas in 100 different ways.

 But in reality, we have no opinion until there is some principle which fixes one of these different situations.

 This principle:
-does not add to our precedent ideas, and can only change the way we conceive them.
+- does not add to our precedent ideas, and
+- can only change the way we conceive them.

-All the mind's perceptions are of two kinds:
+All the mind's perceptions are of 2 kinds:

-Impressions
+- Impressions
-Ideas
+- Ideas

 These differ from each other only in their force and vivacity.

 Our ideas:
-are copied from our impressions, and represent our impressions in all their parts.
+- are copied from our impressions, and
+- represent our impressions in all their parts.

 When you vary the idea of an object, you can only vary its force and vivacity.

 If you change it, it represents a different object or impression.
 The case is the same with colours.

 A shade of any colour may acquire a new liveliness or brightness without any other variation.

 But when you produce any other variation, it is no longer the same shade or colour.

 Belief only varies the way we conceive any object.

 Belief can only bestow an additional force and vivacity on our ideas.

 Therefore, an opinion or belief may be most accurately defined as a lively idea associated with a present impression.

 There is a very remarkable error frequently inculcated in the schools, that:

-has become an established maxim, and is universally received by all logicians.
+- has become an established maxim, and
+- is universally received by all logicians.

 This error consists in the vulgar division of the acts of the understanding, into conception, judgment and reasoning, and in our definitions of them.

 Conception is defined as the simple survey of one or more ideas.